 HP Envy x360 13 review: price and availability

-You can find the HP Envy x360 13 on sale from most reputable computer suppliers: check the widgets on this page for the latest online deals, but at the time of writing it's available from HP, Microsoft, Very and AO, among others.
+You can find the HP Envy x360 13 on sale from most reputable computer suppliers: check the widgets on this page for the latest online deals, but at the time of writing it's available from HP (opens in new tab), Microsoft (opens in new tab), Very (opens in new tab) and AO (opens in new tab), among others.
 The starting price is typically around £900 in the UK, but if you look around for special offers you might well be able to get it for less than that.

 HP Envy x360 13 review: design and screen